 - meet Queensland’s commitments in the Murray-Darling Basin Compliance Compact.

-- are continually reviewing and updating our compliance policies, procedures and guidelines.
+- continually review and update our compliance policies, procedures and guidelines.

-We are also developing an assurance framework that will enable us to assess and report on our performance as a non-urban water resource manager.
-Our first Rural Water Management Program performance review report (PDF, 1.2MB) was published in September 2019.
+We have also developed a performance excellence framework to enable us to assess and report on our performance as a non-urban water resource manager.

 Projects and timelines